israel-dryer/ttkbootstrap/README.md

 # ttkbootstrap
 A collection of modern flat themes inspired by Bootstrap.
-There are more than a dozen built-in themes, and you also have the ability to easily create your own.
+There are more than a dozen built-in themes, and you can also create your own.

 ![](docs/images/ttkbootstrap.gif)